ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 A maximum nonce size of 512 bits is set to limit the memory requirements.
 All receivers MUST be able to accommodate the maximum size.

+# Signature Requirements {#sec-signature-reqs}

+The signature over a epoch marker MUST come from the Epoch Bell.

 # Security Considerations

 TODO